 Brookfield is a medium-sized town located in the state of Connecticut.
-With a population of 17,143 people and three constituent neighborhoods, Brookfield is the 71st largest community in Connecticut.
+With a population of 17,098 people and three constituent neighborhoods, Brookfield is the 71st largest community in Connecticut.

 Also of interest is that Brookfield has more people living here who work in computers and math than 95% of the places in the US.

+Brookfield is a somewhat ethnically-diverse town.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Brookfield include Irish, German, English, and Polish.

 The most common language spoken in Brookfield is English.
 Other important languages spoken here include Chinese and Langs. of India.